tytydraco/yessleep/out/Equinox.md

 An even louder, inhuman shriek sounded from inside the bedroom before I heard the door slam open.
 It sounded like screams, as much as it did howling winds and croaking like old wood.

 I squeezed my eyes shut as the dull glow of the TV came and went in less than a second.
 I clutched as much to my Dad as I did to Nellie.
+I heard the panicked jangling of keys, felt the shifting movement of weight as he reached for something high on the wall, and the cold sting of some long piece of metal that brushed against my leg.
+I let out a yelp into the side of my Dad's neck when I thought it was the sickle.

+"It's okay."
+I heard him say.

-I heard the panicked jangling of keys, and felt the cold autumn air on the back of my neck and the jumping down of porch steps from wood to gravel to tell me we were outside.
+I felt the chill of the autumn air on the back of my neck and the jumping down of porch steps from wood to gravel to tell me we were outside.
 I heard the unlocked clicking and opening of the car door and my Dad depositing me into the front seat over the console.
+I finally opened my eyes to see him in the dark outside the car door, loading his shotgun.
 All the while, I heard him loudly whispering, "Okay, okay, okay..."

+I looked over his shoulder back to the house to see the door wide open, and out of it stumbled a dark, lanky shape that took one long step over the porch and was suddenly so much closer.
+And I could see it.
+Its rotting face.
+The straw falling from its long arms.
+It looked at him and me with its hollow eyes as it raised its sickle hand high above its head.

+"Daddy!"
+I screamed.

+Dad looked up, snapping and clicking the gun ready.
+"Cover your ears, Katie!"

+I did, and the dull echo of the blast shook me in the passenger seat.
+The wide yellow flash from out of the gun barrel dispersed to show flying chunks of moldy pumpkin and seeds.
+That screaming wind howl I heard inside sounded even louder than the first shot, as my eyes took time to adjust.
+All I saw through the shadows outside was the moon shining off the hanging sickle.
+It was still standing.

+Dad fired again, when I was even less prepared.
+But then he lowered it and looked.
+Seeing what I couldn't.
+What I was too afraid to see.
+And he breathed.
+Heavy and deep, but not panicked like seconds before.
+He shook his head and slumped against the truck, whispering to himself, "What... what the fuck?"

+That was a new word.

+I thought he was done, but I couldn't bring my hands from my ears.
+"Is it over?"

+He looked over his shoulder and moved slowly to the open door, moving the gun butt-first into the backseat.
+He stopped, leaning over the front seat, to breathe, and to say, "I think so, sweetie."

-It's easy to realize now he was as much trying to calm himself down as he was me, and in the safety of the car, I thought now was finally okay to open my eyes.
-I saw him, panicked, scared, in the open driver door, the overhead light from the truck shining down.
-He was halfway inside, just looking at me, taking one second to make sure I was okay.
+It's easy to realize now he was as much trying to calm himself down as he was me, and in the safety of the car, I thought now was finally okay to uncover my ears.
+He was scared but finally finding his center, in the open driver door, the overhead light from the truck shining down.
+He was halfway inside, looking at me, taking one second to make sure I was okay.

 He said as much, "You're okay."

 I remember the look on his face, a moment of calm and respite, looking at me.
 He had the look he always got before he was about to smile.
-I remember that... and I remember a long, curved glint of light that shimmered over his head for less than a second, before the rusty blade of a sickle erupted from his chest.
-I'll never forget his screams of pain, as he leaned forward over the seat, his blood pouring down and off the tip of the red-stained blade.
+I remember that...
+I remember the howling wind picking up, and I remember a long, curved glint of light that shimmered over his head for less than a second, before he suddenly, violently lunched forward over the carseat.
+I'll never forget how his screams of pain ripped through that last deep breath, blood pouring from his mouth and seeping down from the front of his shirt, pulled tight at a single tipping point, but holding together at the buttons.

-And I could see it behind him.
-Its rotting face.
-The straw falling from its long arms.
-It looked at me with its hollow eyes, and as my Dad struggled to hold himself upright, it turned and pulled, pulling him with it.
+As my Dad struggled to hold himself upright, it turned and pulled, pulling him with it.
 Its movements stiff and awkward like a puppet on strings, the thing walked back toward the house, dragging my Dad on the gravel behind it.
+Headless, torso torn down the middle, handfuls of straw poured out of its back, down either side of its splintered wooden spine.

-I couldn't move from where I was no matter how much I wanted to, to do something, to do anything.
+I couldn't move from where I was, no matter how much I wanted to, to do something, to do anything.
 I heard him groan as the sickle at the end of a long stick arm dragged him back.
 With one leg, it cleared the porch steps, but my Dad used one hand to grab onto the railing.
 All of his last strength.

-The scarecrow struggled for a moment to get him up, to move him, and with the last pull of sickle, I saw its pumpkin head fall from its shoulders, smashing into moldy pulp onto the deck.
-Then headless, it dragged my Dad the rest of the way in, closing the door behind it.
+The headless thing struggled for a moment to get him up, to move him, and with the last pull of sickle, it dragged my Dad over the steps, all the rest of the way in, closing the door behind it.

 It felt like I was frozen in that carseat forever, but it was still hours before the sun came up.
 Hours I spent running, walking, crying, down the only road out of that place.
 A girl in her pajamas, barefoot, walking for her life down a dirt road, clinging to her teddy bear.
 I wandered onto some access road some time before the sun started to rise, when a car slowed to a stop next to me.
 A man, a woman, two kids, and their dog.
 A family on a road trip.

-They asked a bunch of questions I was too tired, too scared, too weak to answer.
+They asked a bunch of questions.
+I was too tired, too scared, too weak to answer.
 They took me to the nearest town and I spent the next few nights in a police station where they asked me all the same questions.
-With time, I was able to answer some, and even ask a few.
-Police went to the farm, and came back saying they found nothing.
+With time, I was able to answer some and even ask a few.
+Police went to the farm and came back saying they found nothing.
 No dad, no blood.
 His truck was there, but all that was on the seat or the floor was hay.
-All they found on the porch was crows pecking at a pile of pumpkin guts.
+All they found on the roundabout was crows pecking at a pile of pumpkin guts.
 Nothing in the house, except more hay.
 They didn't say anything about the scarecrow.

 They asked me who my mom was and what number they could call.
 Then it was a social worker, telling me about somewhere new.
 Three nights in a police station and twelve years in the foster system.
 My only next of kin was considered unfit, and that's never really changed.
 Neither have I, for that matter, except for the worse.